cryptocoinghazi/ghat-manager-rep/replit.md

 ## Recent Changes (December 8, 2025)
 1. Created Express.js backend server with all required API endpoints
-2. Set up PostgreSQL database with tables for settings, truck_owners, receipts, and users
+2. Set up SQLite database with tables for settings, truck_owners, receipts, and users
 3. Configured Vite to use port 5000 with host 0.0.0.0 for Replit proxy support
 4. Added allowedHosts: true to Vite config for Replit iframe compatibility
 5. Updated axios configuration to use relative URLs for API proxy